Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 Is backflow testing really mandatory in Lubbock?

 Yes, it is.
-The City of Lubbock mandates that backflow prevention assemblies installed on connections like irrigation systems must be tested, in some cases annually, by a licensed BPAT to ensure they are working properly.
+The City of Lubbock mandates that backflow prevention assemblies installed on connections like irrigation systems must be tested annually by a licensed BPAT to ensure they are working properly.
+Failure to comply can result in water service disconnection.

 What happens during the actual backflow test?